 The hierarchical file structure of the UNIX system is maintained.
 The system makes a distinction between ordinary files, directories and special files.
 Device independence is inherent in the system.
 Mounted file systems are also supported.
-Each file system contains its own i-list of inodes which describe the files.
+Each file system contains its own i-list of inodes which contain the file maps.
 Each inode contains the size, number of links and the block numbers in the file.
 Space on disk is divided into 512-byte blocks.
 In contrast with the UNIX file system, two types of ordinary files are allowed.
 The 'UNIX-type' file inode contains the block numbers which make up a file.
 If the file is larger than eight blocks, the numbers in the inode are pointers to the blocks which contain the block numbers.
 This requires two accesses to the disk for random file access.
 LSX recognizes another type of file, the contiguous file, in which the inode contains a starting block number and the number of consecutive blocks in the file.
 This requires only one disk access for a random access to a file, which is important for slow access devices such as floppy disks.
 Two special commands are provided for dealing with contiguous files; one for allocating space for a file and a second one for moving a file into a contiguous area.
 The layout of the disk is also crucial for optimum response to commands.
 By locating directories and inodes close to each other, file access is measurably improved over a random distribution on disk.

 There is no read/write protection on files.
 File protection is strictly the user's responsibility.
 The user is essentially given super-user permissions.
 Only execute and directory protection is given on files.
 Group id's are not implemented.
-File system space is limited to the capacity of the diskette in use.
-The list of available inodes is not dynamically created by the system (as in the original UNIX system), but is created when the file system itself is created or salvaged.
+File system space is limited to the capacity of the diskette in use (616 blocks for the BTL controller).